 Imputation of missing data

 We obtained 24 features to describe each gene, comprising 19 uEMD-Mut scores, one uEMD-Ex score, two MutExTDA scores and two features representing the median expression levels of the gene in tumor and paracancerous tissues, respectively (Table S2).
-We filtered out genes lacking more than half the number of features (Table S7 and Table S8).
-For the remaining genes, we used k-nearest neighbors (KNN) imputation to fill in the missing features.
-More than 99% of genes for cancer types Pheochromocytoma and paraganglioma (PCPG), Testicular germ cell tumors (TGCT) and Thyroid carcinoma (THCA) were lacking uEMD-Mut scores.
-For these cancer types, we constructed the predictor only using gene expression-based features (uEMD-Ex or MutExTDA) to perform the prediction.
+After filtering genes with over half-missing features (Tables S7), we compared k-nearest neighbors (KNN), mean imputation, and the removal of features with missing values on the remaining genes, using AUPRC to evaluate predictive performance.
+The result indicated that the imputation method, KNN has provided the best performance in the prediction (Fig. S1a).
+In detail, by using KNN for imputing the data, the DGAT-cancer has achieved average AUPRC 0.761 (ranging from 0.653 to 0.872) in predicting driver genes for 7 types of cancers, which is higher than using the exclusion of all missing values method (average AUPRC 0.152 ranging from 0.379 to 0.849) and mean imputation method (average AUPRC 0.666 ranging from 0.506 to 0.817).
+More than 99% of genes for cancer types Pheochromocytoma and paraganglioma (PCPG), Testicular germ cell tumors (TGCT) and Thyroid carcinoma (THCA) were lacking uEMD-Mut scores, leading to their exclusion in subsequent analyses.

 Using Laplacian Score to select features